Overview

 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage.

-For many of the conditions discussed, treatment with prescription or over - the - counter medication is also available.
+For many of the conditions discussed, treatment with prescribed (RX) or over - the - counter medication (OTC) is also

-Consult your doctor, practitioner, and / or pharmacist for any health problem and before using dietary supplements or before making any changes in prescribed medications.
+Consult your doctor, practitioner, and/or pharmacist for any health problem and before using

 |